Cascade Brewery

-Cascade Brewery is a brewery established in 1824 in South Hobart, Tasmania and is the oldest continually operating brewery in Australia.
+The Cascade Brewery is a brewery established in 1824 in South Hobart, Tasmania that is the oldest continually operating brewery in Australia.

 As well as beer, the site also produces a range of non-alcoholic products.
 It is home to a function centre, as well as operating tourism related ventures including guided tours and a retail outlet.

 History

 The Cascade estate was originally a saw milling operation, run by a partnership called Macintosh and Degraves Sawmills.
 The mills began operation in 1825 and the brewery was founded beside the Hobart Rivulet in 1832 by Hugh Macintosh (1776–1834) with his nephews Henry and Charles Degraves while Peter Degraves was in Hobart prison serving a five-year sentence.

 Until 2011 the conventional history of Cascade Brewery held that the brewery, and the other enterprises at Cascade, had been founded by Peter Degraves.
 However research by historian Greg Jefferys for his Masters thesis showed that the major partner in the Cascade Mills and Brewery had actually been Major Hugh Macintosh and that Degraves had falsified the history of the brewery after Macintosh's death in 1834.

-Macintosh was a retired East India Company Officer who emigrated from England on his ship Hope in 1824 with his brother-in-law Peter Degraves (1778–1852).
+Macintosh was a retired East India Company officer who emigrated from England on his ship Hope in 1824 with his business partner Peter Degraves (1778–1852).
 Degraves was an undischarged bankrupt and a convicted thief.
-In 1826 charges were laid against Degraves for debts incurred in England and he was taken into custody until 1832.
-As a result of Degraves' arrest Macintosh dissolved the partnership, paid all of the partnership's outstanding debts and took over the running of the sawmills with his two nephews as well as expanding his farming interests near New Norfolk.
+In 1826, charges were laid against Degraves for debts incurred in England, and he was taken into custody until 1832.
+As a result of Degraves' arrest, Macintosh dissolved the partnership, paid all of the partnership's outstanding debts, and took over the running of the sawmills with his two nephews as well as expanding his farming interests near New Norfolk.

-After his release in 1832 Peter Degraves took over running and expanding the brewery on the property owned by himself and Macintosh.
+After his release in 1832, Peter Degraves took over running and expanding the brewery on the property owned by himself and Macintosh.
 Macintosh moved to his farm on the banks for the Derwent River where he pursued his interests in viticulture and Merino sheep.